anyscale/madewithml.github.io/docs/courses/foundations/recurrent-neural-networks.md

 </pre>

 !!! note
-    We will learn how to get a little bit of interpretability with RNNs in the next lesson on attentional interfaces.
+    We will learn how to create more context-aware representations and a little bit of interpretability with RNNs in the next lesson on [attention](attention.md){:target="_blank"}.

 <!-- Citation -->